Robert Beavers: My Hand Outstretched to the Winged Distance and Sightless Measure

 Robert Beavers · 21m / 24m / 25m · 16mm

-In the first part of Still Light, Beavers’s use of color filters is centered (literally, in a color grid that comes in and out of focus in the middle of the frame) throughout his portrait of a young man.
-One gets the sense that this prismatic range is a part of the Greek atmosphere and the possibilities present there.
-Beavers continues to experiment with mattes in Palinode and The Count of Days, shot in Germany and treating cities, history, and time.
+In the first part of Still Light, Beavers’s use of color filters is centered (in a grid that comes in and out of focus in the middle of the frame) throughout a portrait of a young man.
+One gets the sense that this prismatic range is a part of the Greek atmosphere, a passionate color field of feeling.
+Experimentation with inserts and mattes continue in Palinode and Diminished Frames, shot in Switzerland and Berlin, treating cities, history, and time.

 Sunday, April 5 7:00 PM